Moni Ovadia

-Salomone "Moni" Ovadia (born 16 April 1946 in Plovdiv) is a Bulgarian-born Italian actor, musician, singer and theatrical author.
-He is one of the most highly regarded figures in contemporary Italian culture.
-His theatrical performances recall the lost world of eastern Jewish culture, its Yiddishkeyt core, with its profound "burden of pain, wisdom and folly". as it was before the devastations of the Holocaust cancelled it, and murdered almost half of the world's speakers of Yiddish.
+Salomone Moni Ovadia (born 16 April 1946) is a Bulgarian-born Italian Jewish actor, musician, singer, theatrical author, and activist.
+His theatrical performances reference Eastern European Jewish culture and historical Yiddish culture.

-Life and career

-Family background
+Early life and family

-Ovadia was born in Plovdiv, Bulgaria, in 1946 to a Sephardi Jewish family, His father, a violinist, had Greek-Turkish roots, while the family of his mother, a singer, was of Serbian origin.
-In March 1943, the 1,500 Jews of Plovdiv, including Ovadia's family, were saved from the Holocaust by the actions of Metropolitan of Plovdiv, Kiril, one of the heads of the Bulgarian Orthodox Church who threatened to throw himself before the train were it to depart with the community's Jews, whom the Nazis planned to deport to a concentration camp.
+Solomon Ovadia was born on 16 April 1946 in Plovdiv, Bulgaria, to a Sephardic Jewish family.
+His father, a violinist, had Greek and Turkish roots, while the family of his mother, a singer, was of Serb origin.
+In March 1943, the 1,500 Jews of Plovdiv, including Ovadia's family, were saved from the Holocaust in Bulgaria by the actions of Metropolitan of Plovdiv, Cyril, one of the heads of the Bulgarian Orthodox Church who threatened to throw himself before the train were it to depart with the community's Jews, whom the Nazis planned to deport to a concentration camp.
 His family's sense of Judaism was restricted to observing key feastdays.
-They shifted to Italy in 1949 to flee a rise in anti-Semitism in post-war Bulgaria, which had otherwise protected its Jews.
+They shifted to Italy in 1949 to flee a rise in antisemitism in post-war Bulgaria, which had otherwise protected its Jews.

-Italy
+Move to Italy

 Ovadia speaks Italian with a Milanese accent.
 In Milan, he attended its Jewish school.
-There he was taught to sing Yiddish songs, but only began to learn the language much later, from a Chabad Lubavitch rabbi, after an acquaintance, Rudi Litwak, insisted that, instead of frequenting Milan's Central Synagogue, with its Italian rites, they visit a small synagogue, Beit Shlomo, at Porta Romana, an apartment used as a shul or shtibi where the language was being spoken passionately by elderly Holocaust survivors and that rabbi.
+There he was taught to sing Yiddish songs, but only began to learn the language much later, from a Chabad rabbi, after an acquaintance, Rudi Litwak, insisted that, instead of frequenting Milan's Central Synagogue, with its Italian rites, they visit a small synagogue, Beit Shlomo, at Porta Romana, an apartment used as a shul or shtibi where the language was being spoken passionately by elderly Holocaust survivors and that rabbi.

 A formative influence in this period, particularly for his interest in Jewish culture, was the mathematician and psychoanalyst Haim Baharier, who had studied under Emmanuel Levinas, and who opened up for him the riches of Yiddish culture.
-Ovadia graduated in political science and made his debut in the theatre world under Roberto Leydi, as singer and musician in the band Almanacco Popolare.
+Ovadia graduated in political science and made his debut in the theatre world under Roberto Leydi as singer and musician in the band Almanacco Popolare.